Click on the links below

 San Juan Island

 san juan island.

-Roche Harbor has a bay full of yachts as well as the historic Hotel de Haro, which dates to 1886.
+On the north side of the island you’ll find stunning Roche Harbor with a bay full of yachts and the historic Hotel de Haro, which dates to 1886.
 After a delicious meal, tour the 19-acre San Juan Islands Museum of Art and Sculpture Park.

 For more info, visit sanjuanisland.org.

 WANT TO GET AWAY?
 Rent a moped or a three-wheeled scootcoupe from Susie’s Mopeds and explore the island.

 the trees on a zip lining tour with Zip San Juan.

 LOVE ORCAS SO MUCH YOU WANT ONE OF YOUR OWN?
 Adopt your own orca at the whale Museum in Friday Harbor and learn about the resident pod of orcas.